 It took LMM about two years to declare a profit during which time Andrew was not paying himself.
 The third year, it made a profit, but not much.
 During the time that he was investing in the business.
 He was able to use LMM’s losses against his personal income.
 That incentive to invest in growing your own business is pretty compelling.

-The return on investment, which is technically tax-free, has been far higher for Listen Money Matters, Simple Wealth, and Laura’s Poshmark business.
+The return on investment, which is technically tax-free, has been far higher for Listen Money Matters, Investable, and Laura’s Poshmark business.
 We have no doubt it will remain true for two new businesses Laura and Andrew are currently incubating.

 How long do you have to start making money?
 The general rule is that if you have not turned a profit in at least three of the prior five years, the IRS will categorize your business as a hobby.